awoladhossain/story-book/README.md

    ```bash
    npm install
    ```
-3. Configure environment variables:
-   Create a `.env` file in the `server` directory and add the following:
+3. Create a `.env` file in the `server` directory with the following:
    ```
    PORT=5000
    MONGODB_URI=your_mongodb_connection_string